Couplet: In Hindustani poetry

 In Hindi, a couplet is called a doha, while in Urdu, it is called a sher.

-Couplets were the most common form of poetry between the 12th and 18th Centuries, in Hidustani.
+Couplets were the most common form of poetry between the 12th and 18th centuries in Hindustan.
 Famous poets include Kabir, Tulsidas and Rahim Khan-i-Khanan.

 Kabir (also known as Kabirdas) is thought to be one of the greatest composers of Hindustani couplets.

 Distich

 The American poet J. V. Cunningham was noted for many distichs included in the various forms of epigrams included in his poetry collections, as exampled here: